mohtashimkhatri/mohtashimkhatri/README.md

 - 👋 Hi, I’m Mohtashim Raza
 - 👀 I’m interested in font developer
 - 🌱 I’m currently developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on reactNative
-- 📫 How to reach me ...
+- 📫 How to reach me @mohtashimkhatri@gmail.com

 <!---
 mohtashimkhatri/mohtashimkhatri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.